Mt. Pisgah Lutheran Church

-Mount Pisgah Lutheran Church, also known in its early years as the First Lutheran Church and First English Lutheran Church and more recently as The Sanctuary on Penn, is located at 701 North Pennsylvania Street in downtown Indianapolis, Indiana.
+Mount Pisgah Lutheran Church, also known in its early years as the First Lutheran Church and First English Lutheran Church, was located at 701 North Pennsylvania Street in downtown Indianapolis, Indiana.
 The historic church was built by the city's first Lutheran congregation, which organized in 1837, and was its third house of worship.
-The former church, whose present-day name is The Sanctuary on Penn, is operated as a for-profit event venue.
+The former church building was subsequently operated as a for-profit event venue under the name The Sanctuary on Penn until it was destroyed by a fire on December 24, 2024.

-The red-brick structure is notable because it combined two styles of architecture, Late Gothic Revival and Romanesque Revival, which were popular styles for religious buildings in the late nineteenth century.
+The red-brick structure was notable because it combined two styles of architecture, Late Gothic Revival and Romanesque Revival, which were popular styles for religious buildings in the late nineteenth century.
 The L-shaped church was built in two sections.
-The original chapel, which dates from 1874–75, is Late Gothic Revival-style building.
+The original chapel, which dated from 1874 to 1875, was a Late Gothic Revival-style building.
 The Romanesque Revival-style main sanctuary was completed in 1887 on a limestone foundation laid in 1875.
-The sanctuary features round-arched windows, a rose window, and brick buttresses with limestone caps.
+The sanctuary featured round-arched windows, a rose window, and brick buttresses with limestone caps.
 The church was listed on the National Register of Historic Places in 1978.

 History

 Pastor Abraham Reck organized the city's first Lutheran congregation in 1837 and served as its pastor until 1841.
 Eventually, the congregation became known as the Mount Pisgah Evangelical Lutheran, First English Lutheran, and First Lutheran Church.
 The congregation built three churches in downtown Indianapolis at different times and in three different locations.
 The cornerstone for the congregation's first church at Meridian and Ohio Streets was laid in April 1838.
 The congregation's second church, which cost $3,000, stood at Alabama and New York Streets.
-Both of these churches have been demolished; however, the congregation's third building at 701 North Pennsylvania Street still stands.
+Both of these buildings were later demolished.

 For its third church, the Lutheran congregation acquired a lot at the corner of Pennsylvania and Walnut Streets in 1874 for $2,500.
 The building was constructed in two sections.
-The chapel dates from 1874–75; the sanctuary was completed in 1887 on a foundation laid in 1874–75.
+The chapel dates from 1874 to 1875; the sanctuary was completed in 1887 on a foundation laid in 1874–75.
 Peter Cookingham was the architect of the chapel.
 The main sanctuary's architect is not known for certain.
 Cookingham may have drawn the plans for the sanctuary, but he had left Indianapolis by the time it was completed in 1887.

-In March 1970 the congregation voted to sell its North Pennsylvania Street property and relocate east of the downtown area; however, at a meeting held in September 1973, the congregation reversed the decision and remained at the church for several more years.
+In March 1970, the congregation voted to sell its North Pennsylvania Street property and relocate east of the downtown area; however, at a meeting held in September 1973, the congregation reversed the decision and remained at the church for several more years.
 The building was added to the National Register of Historic Places in 1978.
-Its present-day owners operate the facility, called The Sanctuary on Penn, as a for-profit venue for weddings and other special events.
+Its final owners operated the facility, called The Sanctuary on Penn, as a for-profit venue for weddings and other special events.

+On December 24, 2024, around 5:30 AM, the historic church caught fire and was heavily damaged.
+Later that day, the building was demolished as part of an emergency demolition due to the extent of the damages.
+As of December 24, 2024, the cause of the fire remains under investigation.